tdubose/emotional-labor-assessment/README.md

 	* If my partner is having a rough day, do I step up to make their life easier in other ways (cooking, cleaning, etc.)?
 	* Do I know what nice things my partner would like, and do I do them without being asked?
 Examples:
 		* Do they like flowers?
 Do I know what kinds?
-		* Would they enjoy a night out, or a foot rub, or feeling free to lay on the sofa and watch netflix and eat pizza?
+		* Would they enjoy a night out, or a foot rub, or feeling free to lay on the sofa and watch Netflix and eat pizza?
 	* Do I support of my partner's decisions, big and small?
-	* Do I respect and validate of my partner's emotions?
+	* Do I respect and validate  my partner's emotions?
 	* Do I consistently choose my partner's welfare over that of others?
 	* Do I actively try to make my presence feel safe for my partner?
 	* Do I put aside my own discomfort or squeamishness to help my partner in emotional or physical distress?